rbran/sleigh2rust/README.md

 ## Sleigh2Rust

-This is a PoC companion for the project https://github.com/rbran/sleigh-rs.

-It have the objective to implement a disassembler and a enumalator engine.
+The Sleigh2Rust project converts the Ghidra Sleigh code into rust code, capable of disassemble and (in the future) emulate multiple cpu architetures.
+It plan to accomplish that by using the lib [sleigh-rs](https://github.com/rbran/sleigh-rs).

-An output example of this project can be found on https://github.com/rbran/sleigh3rust.
+An output example of this project can be found on [sleigh3rust](https://github.com/rbran/sleigh3rust).